 Pro Clima Roflex heat-resistant EPDM rubber grommets can be used internally or externally on walls, ceilings, floors and roofs (of more than 15° of pitch).
 It is compatible with circular pipes, flues and ducts where you have access to one end and the temperature will not exceed 150°C. Access to a free end is required so the grommet can be slid onto the pipe or duct like a tight-fitting collar.
 Roflex can be used with pipe diameters of 15-320mm.

-The smallest size of Roflex has an integrated Tescon Vana self adhesive backing (patch).
-All other sizes are supplied with a strip of Tescon Vana airtight tape for sealing the grommet to an airtight barrier.
-The waterproof solid acrylic adhesive used will permanently stick to any airtight or windtight membrane, wood-based panel or board, smooth planed or painted timber, metal or plastic.
+The smallest size, Roflex 20, has an integrated Tescon Vana self adhesive backing (patch).
+All other sizes will require Tescon Vana airtight tape for sealing the grommet to an airtight barrier.
+Roflex sold in pack sizes of 10 or 15 grommets do not come with tape so please purchase this separately.
+Tescon Vana's waterproof solid acrylic adhesive will permanently stick to any airtight or windtight membrane, wood-based panel or board, smooth planed or painted timber, metal or plastic.